LeeBinder/Asus-Vivobook-S510UA-Hackintosh/README.md

     **Clover Configurator**:

     * *new user*: click onto **SMBIOS** in the side bar on the left.
 Under 'System', next to 'Serial Number', click onto the `Generate New` button.
 That will change both, system and board serial number.
-    * *existing user*: use (recommended) [PlistEdit Pro](https://www.fatcatsoftware.com/plisteditpro/) to first remove the dummy SMBIOS section and replace it with your existing one
+    * *existing user*: use the [plist editor](#PlistEditors) of your choice to first remove the dummy SMBIOS section and replace it with your existing one
     * Save.

  Above steps are necessary to - amongst other things - hopefully enable the use of iCloud.